Authors

 “Any user owned mobile device that will store, retrieve, manipulate, transmit, or receive digital information, and for greater clarity could include a smartphone, tablet, or laptop.”
 (PEI, 2024)

-Ideally, personal devices should be restricted for the entire school day, including class time, breaks, and transitions for all students.
+Personal devices should be restricted for the entire school day (i.e. from bell-to-bell), including class time, breaks, and transitions for all students.
 The harms associated with smartphones extend beyond instructional distraction to social isolation and cyberbullying—often concentrated during lunchtime and breaks.

 | Model | Category | Benefits | Challenges |